jamesbayly/blog/src/intro.md

 cover: /assets/images/intro.jpg
 ---

-# About Me and this Blog
+# About Me and this Website

 I'm enjoying a premature retirement to travel the world with my camera (or at least till money runs out).